 So after thinking about this a little bit, what we realized was that we really care about the tops of these dice, and those are always visible in our frame.

+So we went ahead and we helped our model a little bit.
+We updated all our training data to actually focus in on the tops of these dice.
+So now we're actually training an object detector, not to detect dice, but to detect tops of dice.
+So let's take a look at what happened when we did that.
 As you can see, our model was still able to correctly predict and classify the same dice as before, but now it's also able to correctly detect and identify the dice on the right.

 We wanted to share with you another anecdote today.